kidimp/Bookshelf/README.md

 # bookshelf-microservice-docker
 Java 17 and Spring Boot version 3.2.3 are used.

-There are 5 modules: config-server, service-registry, api-gateway, book-service, image-service.
+There are 4 modules: config-server, api-gateway, book-service, image-service.

 Each module has its own Dockerfile and application.yaml which contain ip, port and other settings.